MKLorenzen/MKLorenzen.github.io/about.md

 - Algorithms and data structures
 - Online optimization
 - Getting things to run fast
-- Mathematics with applications for computer science
+- Mathematics related to computer science

 ### Email:
 Feel free to email me questions, corrections or interesting things on: